JohnyDepp228/Projects/README.md

 4. - [X] Block of Сonvolution and MaxPooling
 5. - [ ] Add image decomposition
 6. - [ ] Save map of signs into channal
+7. - [ ] Check names of functions and variables

 # Test LIST